numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 a translation in objective space by using :math:`\mathbf{f}_{\text{opt}}` to obtain the final function in the testbed:

+..
+Dimo: the above paragraph explains things in the wrong order, isn't it?

 .. math::
     f_{13}(\mathbf{x}) = f_{\text{raw}}^{\text{Sharp Ridge}}(\mathbf{z}) + \mathbf{f}_{\text{opt}}.